 In the business world, Drapkin has significant experience and a long track record in management, especially successfully managing large complex projects.
 He is Principal Consultant of Drapkin Technology Corp., a consulting firm with clients ranging from Gateway Computer to Sony Music, has worked with over 30 startups, and is an advisory management consulting, program and project manager, performing regulatory, compliance, AML/KYC/BSA projects for financial services firms.
 He previously served as Director of Technology for Avalanche (Razorfish’s first acquisition) and was CTO of DMS Corp., a quarter billion dollar multinational firm in the logistics business, where he managed technology across two continents, and where colleague Jack Dorsey got the idea for Twitter.
-He also was a vice president at Lehman Brothers, overseeing the firm’s deployment of client/server technology, including their first installation of a company-wide data warehouse for brokerage client business intelligence, and a business strategy executive with telecom upstart IDT, for which he has two patents pending.
+He also was a vice president at Lehman Brothers, overseeing the firm’s deployment of client/server technology, including their first installation of a company-wide data warehouse for brokerage client business intelligence, and a business strategy executive with telecom upstart IDT, for which he has a patent pending.

 Drapkin chaired the E-Commerce Management program at Columbia University’s Executive Information Technology Management program, teaching senior managers and directors of major firms how to become CEO/CIO/CTOs, and was a visiting lecturer on E-Commerce at the University of Chicago.
 He has consulted to numerous small firms and Fortune 1000 firms on all aspects of business — from how to increase profits using the web to how to effectively deploy the latest technology.